 - Interview the tenant to understand any needs of tenancy expansion or contraction, particularly given the current levels of their business and established business plans.
 These pressures on occupancy can be incorporated into the leasing strategy across a number of tenancies to create a coordinated vacancy for a future larger tenant.

-- Essential terms and conditions and points of verbal agreement between the parties should be evidenced in writing so that the lease documentation can be accurately prepared by the landlord solicitor.
+- Essential terms and conditions and points of a verbal agreement between the parties should be evidenced in writing so that the lease documentation can be accurately prepared by the landlord solicitor.

 Renegotiating a lease in this market is a wise move to improve the stability of the income and the cash flow for the landlord.
 Productive property management processes will incorporate lease strategies of this type to enhance property performance.